wp-plugins/wordbooker/readme.txt

 - Use the [Wordbooker Support Forums](http://wordbooker.tty.org.uk/forums/).
 Either start a new topic, or add to an existing topic.

-- Alternatively, Go to the Wordbooker Page on [GoogleCode](http://code.google.com/p/wordbooker/).
+- Alternatively, for major feature requests go to the Wordbooker Page on [GoogleCode](http://code.google.com/p/wordbooker/).

 == KNOWN CONFLICTS ==